sebastian-meier/dem-playground/README.md

 # dem-playground
 ### Downloading, Processing and Visualization of Digital Elevation Model (DEM) Data

 Before choosing a path to go, you should decide which type of DEM/SRTM data you need.
 Digital Elevation Models can be provided in two flavours, Polygons and LineStrings.
 You might be wondering why you need to decide, but its simply a problem of available data.
-OpenDEM offers LineStrings in a very good resolution, some of those LineStrings can easily be converted into Polygons, but I ran into a lot of problems when trying to merge LineStrings across tile edges.
-So if you want Polygons you should rather use the USGS/NASA DEM data, which is provided in form of GeoTIFFs, which can easily be polygonized.
+[OpenDEM](http://www.opendem.info/) offers LineStrings in a very good resolution, some of those LineStrings can easily be converted into Polygons, but I ran into a lot of problems when trying to merge LineStrings across tile edges.
+If you want Polygons you should rather use the USGS/NASA DEM data from the [CGIAR](http://srtm.csi.cgiar.org/) project , which is provided in form of GeoTIFFs, which can easily be polygonized.
 (If somebody knows an easy way of polygonizing the LineStrings from OpenDEM, please let me know, i have already spend days on figuring this out.)

 ## LineStrings